Chepstow Racecourse Guide

 The ways to get to Chepstow Racecourse are:

-• By road – it is found on the A466, linked to the west end of the Severn Bridge.
+• By road – it is located on the A466, linked to the west end of the Severn Bridge.
 You can reach it by leaving the M4 East at Junction 21 or the M4 West at Junction 23, where you’ll find yourself on the M48.
-From here, just follow the many and plentiful road signs that direct visitors toward the racecourse.
-Details for your sat nav are Chepstow Monmouthshire, NP16 6BE.
+From here, follow the many and plentiful road signs that direct visitors toward the racecourse.
+Details for your sat nav are Chepstow, Monmouthshire, NP16 6BE.

 • By train – if you’re using public transport, the nearest train station – unsurprisingly – is Chepstow.
-This station is served directly from a number of major cities, though other travellers may need to change at Newport or Cheltenham Spa, depending on where the journey began.
+This station is served directly from a number of major cities; however, other travellers may need to change at Newport or Cheltenham Spa, depending on where the journey originated.

 • By bus – once you arrive in Chepstow, take a ten-minute stroll to the town’s bus station.
 From here, regular shuttle services transport passengers to and from the racecourse for a mere pound.
 If you’d prefer, you can travel on the same service from Newport for a slightly higher fee.